jupyterlab-contrib/jupyterlab_toastify/test-jlab-toastify/README.md

 A dummy JupyterLab extension to test `jupyterlab-toastify`.

 > The package `jupyterlab-toastify` is installed through absolute path.
-That needs to be updated.
+It needs to be updated to test it locally.